Guest Post by Nick Bettes

 A business carries out a sequence of activities to produce its service or product.
 Each business sits within a chain of other businesses (suppliers and their suppliers, or customers and their customers).

 This chain of activities is known as the value chain.
 Each link moves something closer to the final product (and takes a margin for doing so).
-You can picture this in terms of a mining company shipping a load of ore, the smelter shipping a load of aluminium rolls, the factory shipping a load of finished cars and the car salesman counting the used fivers as you drive off in your new Rolls Royce.
+You can picture this in terms of a mining company shipping a load of ore, the smelter shipping a load of aluminum rolls, the factory shipping a load of finished cars and the car salesman counting the used fivers as you drive off in your new Rolls Royce.
 Everyone down the line has ended up with a proportion of the money you paid for the finished product.

 The point is that individual companies don’t have to stay in the same place in this value chain, and many don’t.
 Different stages offer a different return based on the different levels of risk and investment required.
 Some stages are just more hassle and so pay a better margin.